chinenual/synergize/docs/tuning.md

 ## Synergy 12-note tuning constraint

-While it is possible to define arbitrary tunings in Scala with any number of notes in the scale, the Synergy firmware computes frequencies such that, even for alternate tunings octaves are defined every 12 keys.
+While it is possible to define arbitrary tunings in Scala with any number of notes in the scale, the Synergy firmware computes frequencies such that, even for alternate tunings, octaves are defined every 12 keys.

-One way to picture it:  the frequencies defined by the Scala file are mapped to the keyboard octave starting at middle C (C4).
+One way to picture it:  the frequencies defined by the Scala file are mapped to 12 keys on the keyboard starting at C4 (middle C) through B4.
 Notes below that octave are computed as octave ratios from whatever was defined in that middle 12 notes (i.e. C3 is C4/2, A3 is A4/2, C2 is C4/4) and octaves above are octave multiples (C5 is C4\*2, C6 is C4\*4).